Hereby an outline of history, based on the thought of Rudolf Steiner.

 - - -

 I base my pattern on Steiner.
 And he, what did he base it on?
-Where did he get this strict, succession of 2,160-year eras from? – He got it from “the Akasha Chronicles” (Steiner’s thought in this chapter after Shepherd, see literature list below).
-This was the collective conscious of man and gods and he could read in it, Steiner said; he could access this spiritual archive of everything that had happened, an immaterial bank of wisdom, stories and images.
+Where did he get this strict, succession of 2,160-year eras from? – He got it from the astrological ages according to the precession of the equinoxes.

 - - -